mattdsteele/gatsby-remark-better-embed-video/README.md

 <br>

-Embed a Youtube Video in your Markdown with more options.
+Embed a Youtube Video in your Markdown, using high-performance web components

 Inspired by [gatsby-remark-embed-video](https://github.com/ahmadawais/gatsby-remark-better-embed-video)